 Missouri Glass Company was principally a glassware distributor in later years, selling large quantities of imported cut glass, high-end tableware, creamware, queensware, pottery, lamps and similar items.
 However, they definitely manufactured some bottles and jars, at least in the very early years of operation.
 Some fruit jars are known with the initials “Mo.
 G. Co.”

-Click on these links to go to some other pages about Saint Louis, MO area glass companies / marks: L.G.CO. mark (Lindell Glass Company) , F.H.G.W. mark (Frederick Heinz Glass Works) , G.W.
+Here are some links pointing to several other pages about Saint Louis, MO area glass companies and their marks: L.G.CO. mark (Lindell Glass Company) , F.H.G.W. mark (Frederick Heinz Glass Works) , G.W.
 (Great Western Glass Company) and I in a diamond mark (Illinois Glass Company).

 Click here to return to the Glass Bottle Marks pages.